What Does This Mean for Your Small Business?

 Facebook responded by blocking users in Australia from viewing or sharing news content on its platform.

-Facebook was worried that as soon as they started paying for fresh news content in Australia, other countries would want in too.
+Facebook is worried that as soon as they start paying for fresh news content in Australia, other countries will want in too.

-Facebook has also agreed with News Corp, so the big players will likely be OK.
-But small businesses and small publishers are likely to be hit hard.
+Facebook has also come to an agreement with News Corp, so the big players will likely be OK.
+But small businesses, small publishers are likely to be hit hard.

-Back in 2021, with a flip of an algorithm switch basically, all of Australia's news industry pages went dark on the social network.
+On Wednesday night, with the flip of an algorithm switch basically, all of Australia's news industry pages went dark on the social network.

 This impacted publishers large and small.

-The public has been horrified that the ban impacted many pages, not just news ones.
+The public has been horrified that the ban impacted many pages, not just news sites.

 Facebook blocked not only news organizations but also Australian government websites including the weather service (the Bureau of Meteorology) and a state health agency that included pandemic resources.